Thinley Norbu: Biography

 Dungse Thinley Norbu Rinpoche was born in 1931 in Lhasa, Tibet.
 In his autobiography he states: "I was born in Lhasa, between east and west, in the center, near the Rasa Trulnang Tsuklakhang (Temple of Miraculous Goat-Earth Phenomena) in Lhasa, known as the Jokhang Temple."

 His father was the renowned Nyingma Buddhist master Dudjom Jigdral Yeshe Dorje, and his mother was Kusho Tseten Yudron.
-In his youth in Tibet, he studied for nine years at Mindrolling Monastery, one of the six major monasteries of the Nyingma school in Tibet, and received many teachings from many great saints throughout the region, besides his own father.
+In his youth in Tibet, he studied for nine years at Mindrolling Monastery, one of the six major monasteries of the Nyingma school in Tibet.
+He received many teachings from many great saints throughout the region, besides his own father.

-In the mid 1950s, Thinley Norbu left Tibet at the onset of the Chinese invasion of Tibet.
+In the mid-1950s, Thinley Norbu left Tibet at the onset of the Chinese invasion of Tibet.
 Having fled his homeland, he spent some time in Bhutan, where his children were born.
 There he served as the chief architect of the Thimphu Memorial Chorten, built in 1974 under the guidance of his father, to honor the memory of the Third King of Bhutan, Jigme Dorji Wangchuck (1928–72).

-Thinley Norbu first came to the United States of America in 1976 to seek medical treatment, and then spent a number of years in Nepal before permanently settling in the US in the early 1980s.
+Thinley Norbu first came to the United States of America in the 1970s to seek medical treatment, and then spent a number of years in Nepal before permanently settling in the US in the early 1980s.